t-karasova/grs-samples-python/tutorial_filtering.md

 Check the Search response, now it has only items with price in a range [$50, $100)

+To see the full list of numerical fields you can apply the filters to please check the [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#filter)

 ## Filtering by numerical field.
 Comparison operators